Shawn Bradley: Personal life

 Bradley has participated in many charitable endeavors.
 In the 2000–01 season he donated $25 for each blocked shot to Bryan's House, a managed facility for children affected by HIV and AIDS.
 He is a national spokesman for the Children's Miracle Network Hospitals.
 Bradley has also participated in the "Basketball Without Borders" program with other NBA players like Dikembe Mutombo, DeSagana Diop and Malik Rose and found his experiences with children in Africa uplifting.
 He has also participated in treating leprosy colonies in India through the Rising Star Outreach.

-While in the NBA, Bradley was fined for refusing to attend a mandatory meeting at a strip club, due to his religious beliefs.
+While in the NBA, Bradley was fined $10,000 for refusing to attend a mandatory meeting which was held in a strip club, which he did not attend due to his religious beliefs.

+Bradley married Annette Evertson in 1993, shortly after he signed with the Philadelphia 76ers.
+They had six children and later divorced, with Bradley commenting in 2022 how he was largely estranged from them.

-Bradley and his first wife had six children together but he is largely estranged from them.
-In 2017, Bradley married Carrie Cannon, adopting her three children in 2019.
+In 2017, Bradley married Carrie Cannon, and in 2019 adopted her three children.

 Spinal cord injury

-On January 20, 2021, Bradley was struck from behind by a motorist while riding his bicycle near his home in St. George, Utah, which resulted in a traumatic spinal cord injury in his neck that left him paralyzed.
+On January 20, 2021, Bradley was struck from behind by a motorist while riding his bicycle near his home in St. George, Utah.
 Bradley was in the process of passing a car parked on the shoulder of the road when he drifted in front of a minivan who bumped him from behind; the driver of that vehicle was not charged with a crime.
+The incident resulted in a traumatic spinal cord injury in his neck that left him paralyzed.
+He has limited mobility in his upper body, and more total paralysis in his lower body.

-In a 2022 interview with Sports Illustrated, Bradley stated that he and his family intend to move into a more wheelchair-friendly home in Dallas, Texas, while he continues his rehabilitation.
-Bradley described his height as a "hindrance" to his recovery, as quadriplegia at his height has no medical precedent.
+In a 2022 interview with Sports Illustrated, Bradley stated he and his family intend to move into a more wheelchair-friendly home in Dallas, Texas, while he continues his rehabilitation.
+Bradley also described his height as a "hindrance" to his recovery, as quadriplegia at his height has no medical precedent.

 TV and movie appearances

 Bradley had a role in the film Space Jam in 1996, depicted as one of the NBA stars who lose their talent alongside Muggsy Bogues, Larry Johnson, Charles Barkley, and Patrick Ewing.
 He also appeared as himself in an episode of Walker, Texas Ranger, and had a cameo appearance as an auto mechanic in The Singles Ward movie.
 In 2011, he appeared in a music video tribute to Jimmer Fredette, along with former BYU football star Chad Lewis and legendary coach LaVell Edwards.
 He has also appeared in an episode of Studio C.

 Bradley was featured in the ESPN 30 for 30 short documentary "Posterized" given his propensity "for being on the wrong end of a lot of great dunks."
+This includes the legendary Tracy McGrady posterizing Bradley on April 25, 2005 in the 2nd game of the Western Conference playoffs.